soham2002/GreenRoots/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-If you have any questions or suggestions regarding the Green Roots AI Model, feel free to contact the project owner at [greenroots@example.com](mailto:greenroots@example.com).

 Thank you for your interest in Green Roots!
 We hope it contributes to environmental conservation efforts through advanced satellite imagery analysis and monitoring of mangroves.